ewiscmin/jpeg-resizer/README.md

 Go into the folder containing jpg files. run as follows: image_resize.py 1280 960
-# or, after making a dist executable with pyinstaller image_resize.py:
+# or, after making a dist executable with 'pyinstaller image_resize.py' :
 image_resize 1280 960